dfsp-spirit/personal-analytics/DEPLOYMENT_LINUX.md

 ## Deployment preparations

-Clone the personal-analytics repo to your server, for this document we assume you put it into `~/personal-analytics/`:
+Download a release or clone the personal-analytics repo to your server, for this document we assume you clone and put it into `~/personal-analytics/`:

 ```sh
 cd